-Meatball shish kabobs (or any food creatively arranged on a skewer) are a fast and kid-approved dinner, and an easy fix on a busy night.
-I always keep meatballs pre-made in the freezer for faster preparation.
-And the kids will often suggest some type of kabob when they get to make dinner.
-Any variation of shish kabobs can be a great way to mix up a meat and veggies recipe.
+Meatball shish kabobs (or any food creatively arranged on a skewer) are a kid-approved dinner and an easy fix on a busy night.
+In fact, now the kids want to make kabobs out of everything!
+That’s ok with me, since kabobs are basically meat and a whole variety of veggies in a fun presentation.

 Food on a stick is always a kid favorite around here.
 You can use just about any fresh fruit or vegetable threaded onto a skewer with any protein you like.
 Some vegetables hold up better to cooking than others (tomatoes sometimes get too soft and fall off the stick).
 And some require a longer cooking time (sweet potatoes).
 But be creative and experiment to find your favorites!

 For our shish kabobs, we like to use pineapple and apple chunks, large chopped bell peppers and onions, cherry tomatoes, summer squash, and baby bella mushrooms.